 In terms of the number of insects to feed your gecko, a good rule of thumb is 2 insects for every inch of body length.
 That is just a guideline though as not all insects have the same nutrient density.
 You may need to increase that number slightly if your gecko’s diet is heavier in mealworms than crickets or lower the number if you are treating your gecko to a lot of waxworms as they are much higher in fat.

 Whatever you choose to feed your gecko, it’s important that you supplement their diet with additional vitamins to keep them healthy, You can do this through gut loading or dusting their food with a powder supplement before feeding.

 No. They will stop eating when they are full.
 Even if they do overeat they will simply regurgitate the contents of their stomach so there will be no lasting damage done, you will just have a mess to clean up.

 If you consistently overfeed your gecko they will pick up bad habits and can become overweight but it’s still extremely unlikely that this would ever become fatal.

 Why Does My Leopard Gecko Eat So Much?

 First up is bad habits.
 Just like people, geckos get into habits and settle into schedules so if you keep dropping food into their tank every day they’ll soon come to expect it and look forward to devouring their next meal.
-Even though a gecko will usually stop eating once it’s full, they can build up their apetite over time (in the same way that I never take just one cookie from the jar anymore) so it’s up to you to keep their consumption in check.
+Even though a gecko will usually stop eating once it’s full, it can build up their appetite over time (in the same way that I never take just one cookie from the jar anymore) so it’s up to you to keep their consumption in check.

 Lastly, consider your Leos age.
 You can’t really overfeed a young leopard gecko so let them have as much food as they will eat!
 Before they are full grown they are just like teenagers, eating everything in sight with no consequences.
 Don’t leave food lying around in their tank but certainly don’t worry about giving them a bit more than you expected while they are still growing.